 - They've recently added several reality shows to their line, which have little to do with nature.
 The network has also split into two, with pretty much all its animal-themed shows going onto Nat Geo Wild.

 - The Lifetime Movie Network (now known more by their catchy initials, LMN) used to exist to air nothing but Lifetime Movies of the Week, which also included TV movies that aired on the Big Three networks.
-With the broadcast networks completely ditching TV movies outside of Jesse Stone, the Hallmark Hall of Fame and the Wal-Mart/Proctor & Gamble films which have to get on TV as if they were paying for an Infomercial, and their mother channel's new A&E ownership deciding to invest more in reality shows and Ripped from the Headlines TV movies which will age horribly in only a couple years, LMN began to air Hollywood films that fit the channel's focus group and took it out of the all-Damsel in Distress-all the time rut it was in for many years.
+With the broadcast networks completely ditching TV movies outside of Jesse Stone, the Hallmark Hall of Fame and the Wal-Mart/Proctor & Gamble films which have to get on TV as if they were paying for an Infomercial, and their mother channel's new A&E ownership deciding to invest more in reality shows and Ripped from the Headlines TV movies which will age horribly in only a couple years, LMN began to air Hollywood films that fit the channel's focus group (or not considering they have aired the horror film Wrong Turn and its gory sequel Wrong Turn 2 a few times) and took it out of the all-Damsel in Distress-all the time rut it was in for many years.
 However in line with the speedier Hollywood release cycles, even this move didn't help maintain the ratings.

 - In the summer of 2013 LMN began a quick slide towards decay from their format; Sunday nights are now filled with programs to jump on the Oxygen/Investigation Discovery track of 'dramatized murder' programming such as I Killed My BFF, Killer Kids, and a Saturday block of repurposed Bio Channel ghost story shows, along with Killer Profile, an Exactly What It Says on the Tin program which seems to love going way into detail about how serial killers commit their crimes.
 Sadly, the murder doc programming is cheaper to make, doesn't involve writers or celebrities or unions, and certainly faster to watch.